-- A. Development which provides new transport infrastructure or improves existing transport infrastructure should be designed to maximise use by pedestrians, those with mobility impairments and cyclists. - B. Specific proposals to improve pedestrian and cycle access will be supported.
-In particular, such proposals should focus on improving access between residential areas of Ware, including new development at North and East Ware, and important local facilities, including schools, the railway station and public transport nodes, community facilities, important employment areas and the town centre. - C. Improvements to the walking and cycling opportunities along the River Lea corridor surfacing, shared paths, route extension, signposting and lighting as described in Paragraph 8.15, will be supported where this can be achieved without unacceptable impact to biodiversity and water quality, in accordance with Policy W12 (Green and blue infrastructure and delivering biodiversity net gain). - D. As appropriate to their scale, nature and location, new developments should seek to ensure safe access to link up with existing footways and cycle routes, wherever practicable. - E. Proposals to enhance the cycle routes identified on Figure 8.5 and the Policies Map will be supported.
-Development that is immediately adjacent to these cycle routes should: - i. ensure the retention and where possible the enhancement of the cycle route; and - ii. be designed so it does not have a detrimental impact on the cycle route and ensure the safety and flow of pedestrians and cyclists. - F. The provision of dedicated bicycle parking facilities, preferably covered and secure, will be supported. - G. The Recreational Heritage Trail route (Figure 8.4) should be protected from development that would impede access to pedestrians.
+- A. Development which provides new transport infrastructure or improves existing transport infrastructure should be designed to maximise use by pedestrians and mobility impaired; and cyclists. - B. Specific proposals to improve pedestrian and cycle access will be supported.
+In particular, such proposals should focus on improving access between residential areas of Ware, including new development at North and East Ware, and important local facilities, including schools, the railway station and public transport nodes, community facilities, important employment areas and the town centre.

+- C. Improvements to the walking and cycling opportunities along the River Lea corridor surfacing, shared paths, route extension, signposting and lighting - as described in Paragraph 8.15, will be supported where this can be achieved without detrimental impact to biodiversity and water quality, in accordance with Policy W12 (Green and blue infrastructure and delivering biodiversity net gain). - D. To help ensure that residents can walk and cycle safely to local facilities serving the community, new developments must seek to ensure safe access to link up with existing footways and cycle routes, where possible.
+This is particularly important where existing access is limited but is capable of improvement.
+Development in locations where no connections with existing footways and cycle routes can be provided is considered to have limited sustainability. - E. Proposals to enhance the cycle routes identified on Figure 8.5 and the Policies Map are strongly encouraged.
+Development that is immediately adjacent to these cycle routes will be expected to: - a. ensure the retention and where possible the enhancement of the cycle route; and - b. be designed so it does not have a detrimental impact on the cycle route and ensure the safety and flow of pedestrians and cyclists. - F. The provision of dedicated bicycle parking facilities, preferably covered and secure, will be supported. - G. The Recreational Heritage Trail route (Figure 8.4) should be protected from development that would impede access to pedestrians.